 OK, so let’s get started!
 Click here for the Bluehost homepage, then click the Get Started Now button.

 Then choose your Plan.
 I’d recommend going for the Basic plan for the time being since it’s great value for money and allows plenty of room to grow.

-If you plan on hosting a lot of images, you can always upgrade in the future to the Plus plan if necessary.
+If you plan on hosting a lot of images, you can always upgrade in the future to the Plus or Choice Plus plans if necessary.

 Hosting terms are billed up front, and each plan features a 30-day money-back guarantee, which gives you ample time to try out their service and cancel for a full refund if you feel it’s not right for you.